 One such example is the recent attack on Pakistan’s interior minister Ahsan Iqbal by a youngster.
 The accused who was arrested by Police at the spot has admitted taking inspiration from the likes of TLP leaders like Khadim Rizvi who outraged people against the government for allegedly making changes in Khatm-i-Nabuwwat Oath.

 The behavior of Political Leaders

 It is ironic how religious clergy first asks people to believe in a divine power that can safeguard their interests, and later asks them to stand for that divine power to protect its interests against the evil.
 Well, that debate is irrelevant but what calls for a grave concern is the attitude of leaders towards such provocations.
-The recent example is the statement of PTI leader Abrar ul Haq’s said to be controversial statements on the matter of the attack on Ahsan Iqbal.
+The recent example is the statement of PTI leader Abrar ul Haq on the matter of attack on Ahsan Iqbal.

 The singer did condemn the attack in a tweet.
 But Twitter users don’t seem to be happy with the way he has tried to blame the victim for what happened.
-Abrar ul Haq’s statements are nothing less than political point scoring by saying that PML-N government had invited trouble by changing the Khatm-e-Nabuwwat Oath.
+Abrar ul Haq’s statements are nothing less than political point scoring by saying that the PML-N government had invited trouble by changing the Khatm-e-Nabuwwat Oath.
 Giving such remarks on media channels is indeed a way to provoke the sentiments of the masses who don’t bother to take a dig into the matter and believe what leaders are saying without making any logical link.